SAP-samples/cloud-extension-html5-sample/mission/scp-setup/README.md

 - **Free Tier option with Pay-as-you-go (PAYG) or Cloud Platform Enterprise Agreement (CPEA) account** or **SAP Business Technology Platform Trial**

-  You need to manually setup the subaccount and assign role collections to users, follow the instructions in [Setup of a SAP Business Technology Platform subccount manually](../freetier/README.md).
+You cannot use boosters to create a SAP BTP subaccount with 'free' service plans, you need to either use SAP btp-setup-automator or set up the subaccount manually and assign role collections to users, follow the instructions in [Setup of a SAP Business Technology Platform subccount using btp-setup-automator or manually](../freetier/README.md).

 - **Consumption-based Pay-As-You-Go SAP BTP Account:**
 No entitlement necessary.
 Be sure that you have enough credits to run the services.